kbourgoin/streams/index.rst

-Consumer        Procs that subscribe to msgs from stream Broker          An individual node in the Cluster Cluster         An arrangement of Brokers & Zookeeper nodes Offset          Coordinated state between Consumers and Brokers (in Zookeeper)
+Consumer        Procs that subscribe to msgs from stream Broker          An individual node in the Cluster Cluster         An arrangement of Brokers & Zookeeper nodes
 =============== ==================================================================

 Kafka layout